 - Microwave: This internet connection delivers fast internet access by a high-capacity microwave radio link.
 Under ideal conditions, you can expect the same performance as with fiber internet.
 Unfortunately, microwave internet has a limited range, so it tends to be limited to larger cities.

-- 4G/5G: While there are still major 4G and 5G coverage gaps across the United States, the over-the-air nature of cellular internet, plus the fact that several internet service providers offer it as a an easy-to-deploy backup service, make this internet backup option the right choice for many small businesses.
+- 4G/5G: While there are still major 4G and 5G coverage gaps across the United States, the over-the-air nature of cellular internet, plus the fact that several internet service providers offer it as an easy-to-deploy backup service, make this internet backup option the right choice for many small businesses.